Fine tuning SMLs

 grad_fn=<IndexBackward0>)

-We see the predictions of these logits
+We see the predictions of those logits

 predicted = predicted_labels(output['logits'])